MicrosoftDocs/win32/desktop-src/Multimedia/status.md

 </tr>
 <tr class="even">
 <td>audio input</td>
 <td>Returns the approximate instantaneous audio level of the analog input audio signal.
 A value greater than 1000 implies clipping distortion.
 Some devices can return this value only while recording audio.
-The value has no associated [set](set.md) or [setaudio](setaudio.md) command.</td>
+The value has no associated <a href="set">set</a> or <a href="setaudio">setaudio</a> command.</td>
 </tr>
 <tr class="odd">
 <td>audio monitor</td>